Weekend Getaways from DC

 Hotel Annapolis, Annapolis Waterfront Hotel, Flag House Inn,

 Visit Annapolis for a relaxing couples getaway.
 You can walk down Main Street and visit the various little shops or take a ride on a sailboat for a sunset cruise.
-A variety of activities will allow you to take in the beauty and history of Annapolis, whether it’s a day trip or weekend getaway.
+A variety of activities will allow you to take in the beauty and history of Annapolis, whether it’s a day trip or a weekend getaway.
 Of course, you can visit the impressive campus of the United States Naval Academy.

 Ocean City, Maryland